hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 ## Quick facts

-* Written in C and SQL
+* Written in C and SQL <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Is the VCS of choice for the SQLite project
+* Is the VCS of choice for the SQLite project <!-- .element: class="fragment fade-in-then-semi-out" -->
-* 'Github in a box'
+* 'Github in a box' <!-- .element: class="fragment fade-in-then-semi-out" -->
-* Free code hosting at:
+* Free code hosting at: <!-- .element: class="fragment fade-in-then-semi-out" -->
   * Chisel - <http://chiselapp.com/>
   * SourceForge - <http://fossilrepos.sourceforge.net>